 - An Ethics and Professional Skills module

 ACCA (Association of Chartered Certified Accountants) is the largest and fastest-growing international accountancy body, with over 486,000 students and 200,000 members in 179 countries.
 More people around the world qualify in-country with ACCA than any other international body.
-ACCA’s reputation and influence are respected worldwide by employers, government and the profession itself.
+ACCA’s reputation and influence are respected worldwide by employers, the government, and the profession itself.

-see more courses : Courses We offer
+see more courses: Courses We offer

 ACCA’s Members, who are known as Chartered Certified Accountants, are employed in industry, financial services, the public sector, or in public practice.
 With statutory recognition in the UK and Ireland it has the authority to license its members to work as registered auditors.
 In the UK, it also authorises its members to undertake insolvency work.
 Outside the UK, ACCA’s are recognized under the EU’s Mutual Recognition Directive and in many countries around the world.